Electricity and gas services

 2.3 When you enter into a contract you are entitled to a cooling-off period, which allows you to cancel this contract by informing us of your wish to cancel it within 14 calendar days from the day it was made.

-2.4 If you have not entered into a contract with us in line with clause 2.1, and have moved into a property that we already supply, our deemed contract (available on the website) may apply.
+2.4 If you have not entered into a contract with us in line with clause 2.1, and have moved into a property that we already supply, our deemed terms may apply.

 3. Supply start date